How England can solve Spain problem to seize Women’s Euro 2025 glory

 The Spanish are at least susceptible to pace due to the calculated risk that their high line represents, but this is an England squad badly short of that exact quality outside Lauren Hemp.
 Spain are also better than in 2023.
 England are worse.

-As the defending European champions, England are also much better than having to rely on freak occurrences.
+As the defending European champions, England are also much better than relying on freak occurrences.
 Or, at least, they should be better.
 They beat Spain 1-0 as recently as February.
 None of the performances in Euro 2025 have yet matched that.

 It’s why they do need to dramatically up it, why there's never been a greater need to seize the moment and step up from the first whistle, which is something many have bemoaned this tournament.
 They need a performance they haven’t offered in months.
 The squad is at least filled with Arsenal players, not least tournament stars Michelle Agyemang and Chloe Kelly.
 They faced exactly these dynamics when beating Barcelona in the Champions League final.
 Arsenal won.